Top Seed Swiatek Dumped Out Of Australian Open As Alcaraz Shines - UrduPoint

 Top Seed Swiatek Dumped Out Of Australian Open As Alcaraz Shines

-Melbourne, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) World number one Iga Swiatek became the latest top-10 seed to crash out of the Australian Open on Saturday as Carlos Alcaraz sent a chilling warning to his rivals.
+Melbourne, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) World number one Iga Swiatek joined the rapid exit of top-10 women's seeds from the Australian Open on Saturday as Carlos Alcaraz sent a chilling warning to his rivals.

-Poland's Swiatek came into the third round match against 50th-ranked Linda Noskova on an 18-match unbeaten run, targeting a first title at Melbourne Park.
+Poland's Swiatek came into the third-round match against Czech teenager Linda Noskova on an 18-match unbeaten run, targeting a first title at Melbourne Park.

-But the tournament is turning into a graveyard for the seeds and the 22-year-old four-time major winner lost her way after winning the first set, going down 3-6, 6-3, 6-4.
+But the tournament is turning into a graveyard for the stars and the 22-year-old four-time major winner lost her way after winning the first set, going down 3-6, 6-3, 6-4.

+A crestfallen Swiatek said she felt the match was under control until she was broken in the second set.

+"I feel like I did really everything I could in pre-season to improve some stuff that I wanted to," she said.
+"Then I came here and I wasn't playing kind of natural anymore."

-"I'm speechless," said Czech player Noskova, who is at her first Australian Open.
-"I knew it was going to be an amazing match, but I didn't really think it would end up like this.
+"I knew it was going to be an amazing match, but I didn't really think it would end up like this," said the 50th-ranked player, who faces Ukraine's Elina Svitolina next.

-Just three of the top 10 women's seeds remain in the draw at the end of the first week -- defending champion Aryna Sabalenka, Coco Gauff and Barbora Krejcikova.
+Just three of the top 10 women's seeds remain in the draw at the end of the first week -- defending champion and hot favourite Aryna Sabalenka, Coco Gauff and Barbora Krejcikova.

-With Swiatek's exit, world number two Sabalenka, from Belarus, is the red-hot favourite to defend her title after producing three dazzling performances.

 - Alcaraz stars -